Tracking Pixel

 - if lateral patellar subluxation is present, perform a lateral retinacular release;

-- references: Influence of collateral ligament laxity on patient satisfaction after total knee arthroplasty: a comparative bilateral study
+- Influence of collateral ligament laxity on patient satisfaction after total knee arthroplasty: a comparative bilateral study

 - Cement Removal: